Inclement Weather Policy

 The College uses the most up to date weather information to guide decisions.
 In the case of a closure, the campus community will be notified around 8 p.m. the night before the closure.
 In the case of a curtailment, the community will be notified around 4:30 a.m. the same morning.
 Efforts will be made to predict if a curtailment or closure will be needed later the same day, and will be communicated in the 4:30 a.m. message whenever possible.

-Curtailment and closure notifications will be shared with the campus community the following three ways:
+Curtailment and closure notifications will be shared with the campus community the following four ways:

 Announcement of Cancelled Classes During Regular Operations